 In exchange for an outright gift, Radford University agrees by contract to pay a fixed amount each year to you and/or another beneficiary for life.

 You establish a trust from which you and/or other beneficiaries receive variable annual payments for life and/or a term of years.
 At the end of the term, the remainder of the trust assets go to Radford University for the purposes you designate.

 You establish a trust from which you and/or other beneficiaries receive annual payments of a fixed dollar amount for life and/or a term of years, after which the remainder of the trust assets pass to Radford University for the purposes you designate.

 A charitable lead trust makes an annual payment to Radford University for a period of years, and at the end of the term, the remaining assets go to your children or other beneficiary.

-Assets to Give: Securities, Real Estate, and More
+Assets to Give: Securities, Real Estate & More

 Whether you are making an outright gift or a planned gift, Radford University welcomes many types of assets.
 Options include cash, publicly traded securities, non-publicly traded assets, real estate, retirement plans, life insurance policies, and other possibilities.